MicrosoftDocs/customer-insights/ci-docs/audience-insights/connections.md

 ### Allow contributors to use a connection

 When setting up or editing a connection you choose which users are allowed to use this specific connection to define [exports](export-destinations.md) or [enrichments](enrichment-hub.md).
 By default a connection is available to users with an administrator role.
 You can change this setting under **Choose who can use this connection** and allow users with contributor role to use this connection.
-Connections

 - Contributors won't be able to view or edit the connection.
-They will only see the display name and its type when creating an export.
+They will only see the display name and its type when creating an export or enrichment.
 - By sharing a connection you allow contributors to use a connection.
 Contributors will see shared connections when they set up exports and enrichments.
-They can manage every export or enrichment using this specific connection.
+They can manage every export or enrichment that uses this specific connection.
-- You can change this setting while keeping the enrichments and exports already defined by contributors.
+- You can change this setting while keeping the enrichments and exports that have already been defined by contributors.

 ## Edit a connection